inverse/hassio-addon-emoncms/README.md

 ## About

-[Emoncms][0] is a powerful open-source web-app for processing, logging and visualising energy, temperature and other environmental data.
+[Emoncms][emoncms] is a powerful open-source web-app for processing, logging and visualising energy, temperature and other environmental data.

 Disclaimer: This addon is very much WIP and not ready for stable use.